-The trustees and employees of Pinnock's Charities acknowledge that all residents, staff, volunteers and visitors have the right to a safe and secure environment and respect for their dignity, privacy, independence and individuality.
+The trustees and employees of Pinnocks Charity acknowledge that all residents, staff, volunteers, and visitors have the right to a safe and secure environment and respect for their dignity, privacy, independence, and individuality.

-This safeguarding policy has been developed to protect those who live, work and visit the St Thomas's Almshouses and to ensure any concerns about physical, sexual or emotional abuse or neglect will be dealt with quickly and effectively.
+This safeguarding policy has been developed to protect those who live, work, and visit the Pinnocks Charity sites and to ensure any concerns about physical, financial, sexual, or emotional abuse or neglect will be dealt with quickly and effectively.

 Any resident who feels that they are being abused in any manner should immediately contact the charity, its officers or agent.
 The charity will, where appropriate, work with other agencies, to resolve matters.
-The designated person will undertake an initial investigation to establish the facts.
+The designated person will undertake an initial enquiry to establish the facts.

-The Warden is designated as having responsibility for any safeguarding issues and can be contacted at 01474 534385.
-If unavailable, the Clerk should be informed immediately of any safeguarding issue that has arisen.
-Contact: clerk@pinnocks.org.uk or tel: 01474 353719.
+The Beneficiary Manager is designated as having responsibility for any safeguarding issues and can be contacted on WhatsApp 07745 524164 or text: 07935 714609.
+If unavailable, the General Manager should be informed immediately of any safeguarding issue that has arisen. emma.pannell@pinnocks.org

 The Care Act 2014 places an individual's well-being at the centre of the care and support system.
 The Care Act places responsibilities on social housing providers to look out for potential abuse and to work with the local authority Safeguarding teams to protect and implement safeguarding procedures.
+We have a responsibility and a 'duty of care' to our residents to recognise abuse, and to respond and report appropriately.